heimrichhannot/contao-google-maps-list-bundle/README.md

 # Contao Google Maps List Bundle

+> This bundle is discontinued.
+It's functionality was moved directly into google-maps-bundle.

 This bundle acts as a bridge between [heimrichhannot/contao-list-bundle](https://github.com/heimrichhannot/contao-list-bundle) and [heimrichhannot/contao-google-maps-bundle](https://github.com/heimrichhannot/contao-google-maps-bundle) in order render lists as a google map.

 ## Installation